 Around the world, 2020 recalls widespread lockdowns and mobility restrictions.
 In Latin America, Mercado Libre is likely to be remembered for seizing this opportunity.
-The e-commerce giant headquartered in Buenos Aires, Argentina, boosted its operations in the region – one of the most affected by the COVID-19 outbreak.
-That year, MercadoLibre, Inc. saw its net revenue increase by 78 percent, exceeding seven billion U.S. dollars, more than its revenues in 2019 and 2020 combined.
-The company's unique active users also grew significantly during the pandemic, nearing 140 million in 2021, practically half of all e-commerce users in Latin America.
+Since the COVID-19 outbreak, the e-commerce giant born in Buenos Aires, Argentina, has experienced a significant surge in the region.
+In 2022, MercadoLibre, Inc. generated a net revenue of 10.5 billion U.S. dollars, almost equivalent to the combined revenues of 2020 and 2021.
+The marketplace's unique active users also grew significantly following the pandemic, reaching 148 million in 2021, almost half of all e-commerce users in Latin America.

 A little less Brazil, a little more Mexico